gaphor/presentations/make-your-app-multiplatform/slides.md

 We want the apps we build to be useful for others!

-- Users who get value out of using our app 👥
+- Users who get value out of using them 👥
-- Diverse contributors who want to help make it better 🔨
+- Diverse contributors who want to make them better 🔨

+Notes:

+(Arjan)

 ---

 <!-- .slide: data-background="images/os_market_share.svg"  -->

+Notes:

+(Arjan)

 ---